 This module can be studied as a standalone module or as an optional module towards some of our BSc (Hons) Professional Development pathways - please contact the Professional Development Unit for further information.

-This module is delivered by Royal Devon and Exeter NHS Foundation Trust in partnership with Plymouth University.
+This module is delivered by Royal Devon and Exeter NHS Foundation Trust in partnership with University of Plymouth.